Curvy points, the perimeter, and the complexity of convex toric domains: Weight decompositions, symmetries and length measurements

 where the last condition is needed in order to fit in the first two triangles.
 However these conditions are not sufficient.
 For one, we also need the union of balls $\sqcup_j B(b_j)$ to embed symplectically in $X_{T(b)}$ (or equivalently into $\C P^2(b)$) in such way that their interiors $\intt B(b_j)$ are disjoint.
 The obstructions to such an embedding are given by the set of exceptional divisors $E$ in blowups of $\C P^2$, and are made fully explicit in Karshon--Kessler~\cite{KK}.
 A more subtle point is that even if the balls $\sqcup_j \intt B(b_j)$ do embed in $B(b) = X_{T(b)}$ there is no guarantee that they can be embedded via the cutting procedure described in Remark~\ref{rmk:cut}.
 For example, since the ball $B(b)$ may be fully filled by four balls of size $b/2$, one might wonder if there is a toric domain corresponding to the tuple $(b; (b/2 - \eps)^{\times 4})$.
 However, unless $\eps\ge b/6$ so that one can put three of the four cuts along one edge, it is straightforward to check that no such domain exists.

-The {\bf Cremona group} acts on tuples of the form $(b;(b;(b_j))$ (where the $(b_j)$ are not necessarily decreasing or positive) by composing permutations of the $b_j$ with the following transformation of order $2$:
+The {\bf Cremona group} acts on tuples of the form $(b;(b_j))$ (where the $(b_j)$ are not necessarily decreasing or positive) by composing permutations of the $b_j$ with the following transformation of order $2$:

-\begin{definition} If the $(b_j)$ are decreasing (and positive) and if $d\le 0$, we define the {\bf Cremona move} ${\rm Cr}$ to be given by the composite of $\Cc$ with the permutation that restores the order.
+\begin{definition} We say that the tuple $(b; (b_j))$ with all $b_j>0$ is {\bf ordered} if the $(b_j)$ are nonincreasing.
+If in addition $d\le 0$, we define the {\bf Cremona move} ${\rm Cr}$ to be given by the composite of $\Cc$ with the permutation that restores the order; while if $d>0$, we define ${\rm Cr}$ to be the identity.
 An (ordered) tuple is said to be {\bf reduced} if $d\ge 0$, that is if ${\rm Cr}(b; (b_j)) = (b; (b_j))$. \end{definition}

-If the realization $\Om(b; (b_j))$ of $(b; (b_j))$ puts the first three cuts at different corners of $T(b)$, then it is easy to check that there is an affine transformation that takes $\Om\bigl({\rm Cr}(b; b_1,b_2,b_3)\bigr)$ onto $\Om(b; b_1,b_2,b_3)$; see Figure~\ref{fig:3} for an illustration.
+If a realization $\Om(b; (b_j))$ of $(b; (b_j))$ puts the first three cuts at different corners of $T(b)$, then it is easy to check that there is an affine transformation that takes $\Om\bigl({\rm Cr}(b; b_1,b_2,b_3)\bigr)$ onto $\Om(b; b_1,b_2,b_3)$; see Figure~\ref{fig:3} for an illustration.
 However, it is not clear what happens when two of the first three cuts are put along the same edge.
 (If the first three cuts are all along the first edge then $d\ge 0$ and the tuple is reduced.)
 Notice also that, because a given tuple might have several, or no, realizations as a toric domain, we cannot in general interpret the Cremona move as an action on toric domains.
 As illustration, consider the following example.